DJFPaul/FFXIV-Emote-Tool/README.md

 Before launching it, check / prepare your hotbar 8. <br>
 <br>
 To do this, log into the character you want to add the emotes to. <br>
-Open the main menu, and pick Character Configuration. <br>
+Open the main menu, and pick "Character Configuration". <br>

 ![image](https://github.com/DJFPaul/FFXIV-Emote-Tool/assets/35642602/53e1df59-2848-431b-849b-3354d0a30b04)
 <br>
-Now pick Hotbar Settings, switch to the "Sharing" tab at the top, and enable Hotbar 8, if not already enabled. <br>
+Now pick "Hotbar Settings", switch to the "Sharing" tab at the top, and enable "Hotbar 8", if not already enabled. <br>

 ![image](https://github.com/DJFPaul/FFXIV-Emote-Tool/assets/35642602/b5020429-0e0f-46a8-a5c0-2f2cb5deb309)
 <br>